psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Borough Police Court, Thursday, before R. M. Wavell and Francis Pittis, Esq.

-August Jager, keeper of the " Prince Albert," beer shop, was convicted of allowing lewd and disorderly conduct in his house.
+August Jager, keeper of the "Prince Albert," beer shop, was convicted of allowing lewd and disorderly conduct in his house.
 The evidence disclosed scenes of profligacy and depravity rarely brought before a public court.
 Fined £5, to be levied by distress, and in default one month's imprisonment.

 ```